Rickcau/gen-ai-api-agents/README.md

 # Gen AI API Agents

 A .NET 8 Web API demonstration showcasing AI-powered chat agents using Microsoft Semantic Kernel and Azure OpenAI.
-This solution implements a multi-agent architecture with intelligent routing, persistent session management, and domain-specific conversational AI capabilities.
+This solution implements a multi-agent architecture with intelligent routing and domain-specific conversational AI capabilities.

 ## 🎯 What This Solution Demonstrates